-My current research, supported by an NSF Graduate Research Fellowship, will contribute to knowledge about the positive and negative consequences of adolescents' enactment and receipt of defending for both the victims and the defenders of peer victimization.
+Broadly, Diana’s research interests include peer victimization, aggression, friendships, and prosocial behavior among adolescents.
+She is particularly interested in the individuals who defend their peers from peer victimization.
+Her current research, supported by a National Science Foundation Graduate Research Fellowship, investigates the positive and negative consequences of adolescents' receipt and enactment of defending for both victims and defenders of peer victimization.

 Emerging Scholars Nominations Committee Representative, Society for Research on Adolescence (2014-2018)

 Meter, D. J., Casper, D. M., & Card, N. A..
 (In press).
 Perception of Intimacy and Friendship Reciprocity Moderate Peer Influence on Aggression.
 Aggressive Behavior.

 Meter, D. J. & Card, N. A. (2015).
 Meta-Analysis of Children and Adolescents’ Friendship Stability: A Focus on Methodological Moderators.
 Poster to be presented at the biennial meeting of the Society for Research in Child Development, Philadelphia, PA.

 Bauman, S. & Meter, D. J. (September 2014).
 Predictors of Involvement in Cyberbullying and Cyber-Victimization.
 Paper presented at the European Association of Research on Adolescence Conference, Izmir, Turkey.